Physician Licensure Information

 • A completed initial medical licensure application for a Maryland medical license with supporting credentials.

-• Proof of residency in Maryland (i.e. lease, mortgage).
+• Proof of residency in Maryland (i.e., lease, mortgage).

 • Proof the examinee was educated in Maryland.